Posted/Revised: February 16, 2022

 1.7.
-“Customer Data” means data in electronic form input or collected through the System by or from Customer, including without limitation by Consumers or Authorized Agents.
+“Customer Data” means data input or collected through the System or otherwise shared with Emissary by or on behalf of Customer, including without limitation by Consumers or Authorized Agents.

 1.8.
 “Documentation” means Emissary’s standard materials related to use of the System including any content available through the Site or the System.

 1.9.
 “Industry Standard Opt-Out Request” means a response made by a Consumer to a Message sent through the System as a means of communicating to Customer that the Consumer does not wish to receive further Messages from the sender which such response conforms to industry practice opt-out standards or Applicable Law.
 An Industry Standard Opt-Out Request shall include but not be limited to Messages such as “STOP” and “UNSUBSCRIBE”.

 1.10.
 “Message” means any message sent to or received from a Consumer through the System.
 For clarity, “Message” does not include any communication sent or received outside the System, through Customer’s website, email accounts, through any other platform, or through telephones and other electronic devices of Customer, its employees or contractors.

 1.11.
 “Opt-Out Request” means any request made by a Consumer to no longer receive Messages from Customer.